 Tenet Healthcare (THC) Downgraded by ValuEngine to Hold

-ValuEngine lowered shares of Tenet Healthcare (NYSE:THC) from a buy rating to a hold rating in a research report released on Monday morning.
+Tenet Healthcare (NYSE:THC) was downgraded by stock analysts at ValuEngine from a “buy” rating to a “hold” rating in a report issued on Monday, April 2nd.

-THC has been the topic of several other reports.
-Wells Fargo started coverage on Tenet Healthcare in a report on Tuesday, January 30th.
-They set a market perform rating and a $20.00 target price on the stock.
-Goldman Sachs started coverage on Tenet Healthcare in a report on Wednesday, January 3rd.
-They set a neutral rating and a $15.00 target price on the stock.
-Zacks Investment Research lowered Tenet Healthcare from a hold rating to a sell rating in a report on Saturday, January 20th.
-Citigroup raised their target price on Tenet Healthcare from $19.00 to $27.00 and gave the company a buy rating in a report on Thursday, March 1st.
-Finally, JPMorgan Chase lowered Tenet Healthcare from a neutral rating to an underweight rating and set a $15.00 target price on the stock. in a report on Thursday, December 14th.
-Three equities research analysts have rated the stock with a sell rating, nine have given a hold rating and seven have issued a buy rating to the company’s stock.
-The stock has an average rating of Hold and an average target price of $21.44.
+Several other brokerages have also recently issued reports on THC.
+JPMorgan Chase cut Tenet Healthcare from a “neutral” rating to an “underweight” rating and set a $15.00 target price on the stock. in a research report on Thursday, December 14th.
+Wells Fargo started coverage on Tenet Healthcare in a research report on Tuesday, January 30th.
+They issued a “market perform” rating and a $20.00 target price on the stock.
+Leerink Swann reissued a “buy” rating and issued a $27.00 target price on shares of Tenet Healthcare in a research report on Wednesday, December 20th.
+Zacks Investment Research raised Tenet Healthcare from a “sell” rating to a “hold” rating in a research report on Tuesday, March 13th.
+Finally, SunTrust Banks reissued a “hold” rating on shares of Tenet Healthcare in a research report on Thursday, March 1st.
+Three research analysts have rated the stock with a sell rating, nine have assigned a hold rating and seven have issued a buy rating to the company’s stock.
+The stock has an average rating of “Hold” and an average price target of $21.44.

 Tenet Healthcare (NYSE:THC) last released its quarterly earnings data on Monday, February 26th.
-The company reported $1.40 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.25 by $0.15.
-The firm had revenue of $4.98 billion during the quarter, compared to analysts’ expectations of $4.85 billion.
+The company reported $1.40 EPS for the quarter, beating the consensus estimate of $1.25 by $0.15.
+The company had revenue of $4.98 billion for the quarter, compared to analysts’ expectations of $4.85 billion.
 Tenet Healthcare had a positive return on equity of 9.69% and a negative net margin of 3.67%.
-The business’s revenue for the quarter was up 2.4% on a year-over-year basis.
-During the same quarter last year, the firm earned $0.06 earnings per share. analysts predict that Tenet Healthcare will post 0.92 earnings per share for the current year.
+Tenet Healthcare’s revenue was up 2.4% compared to the same quarter last year.
+During the same period last year, the firm posted $0.06 earnings per share. equities analysts anticipate that Tenet Healthcare will post 0.92 EPS for the current fiscal year.

-In other Tenet Healthcare news, Director George Fredrick Smitherman acquired 125,000 shares of the company’s stock in a transaction dated Thursday, January 25th.
-The shares were acquired at an average cost of $38.50 per share, for a total transaction of $4,812,500.00.
-Also, Director Ashish Dave sold 75,000 shares of Tenet Healthcare stock in a transaction dated Friday, March 9th.
-The stock was sold at an average price of $1.40, for a total value of $105,000.00.
-Insiders sold 129,600 shares of company stock worth $199,146 over the last quarter.
-3.10% of the stock is currently owned by corporate insiders.
+In other Tenet Healthcare news, Director George Fredrick Smitherman bought 125,000 shares of the firm’s stock in a transaction that occurred on Thursday, January 25th.
+The shares were bought at an average price of $38.50 per share, with a total value of $4,812,500.00.
+Also, Director Ashish Dave sold 75,000 shares of Tenet Healthcare stock in a transaction that occurred on Friday, March 9th.
+The shares were sold at an average price of $1.40, for a total value of $105,000.00.
+Over the last ninety days, insiders have sold 129,600 shares of company stock worth $199,146.
+Insiders own 1.20% of the company’s stock.

-Several institutional investors have recently bought and sold shares of THC.
-Nationwide Fund Advisors increased its stake in Tenet Healthcare by 5.9% during the third quarter.
-Nationwide Fund Advisors now owns 194,199 shares of the company’s stock valued at $3,191,000 after acquiring an additional 10,854 shares during the period.
-Rhumbline Advisers increased its stake in Tenet Healthcare by 3.7% during the third quarter.
-Rhumbline Advisers now owns 145,741 shares of the company’s stock valued at $2,395,000 after acquiring an additional 5,163 shares during the period.
-Russell Investments Group Ltd. increased its stake in Tenet Healthcare by 182.6% during the third quarter.
-Russell Investments Group Ltd. now owns 10,525 shares of the company’s stock valued at $173,000 after acquiring an additional 6,800 shares during the period.
-American International Group Inc. increased its stake in Tenet Healthcare by 3.0% during the third quarter.
-American International Group Inc. now owns 219,526 shares of the company’s stock valued at $3,607,000 after acquiring an additional 6,372 shares during the period.
-Finally, Legal & General Group Plc increased its stake in Tenet Healthcare by 15.9% during the third quarter.
-Legal & General Group Plc now owns 336,284 shares of the company’s stock valued at $5,521,000 after acquiring an additional 46,257 shares during the period.
+Institutional investors and hedge funds have recently modified their holdings of the stock.
+Point72 Asset Management L.P. bought a new stake in Tenet Healthcare during the 3rd quarter valued at approximately $4,640,000.
+Folger Hill Asset Management LP bought a new stake in Tenet Healthcare in the 4th quarter worth approximately $1,137,000.
+King Street Capital Management L.P. bought a new stake in Tenet Healthcare in the 3rd quarter worth approximately $31,217,000.
+Gotham Asset Management LLC increased its stake in Tenet Healthcare by 446.4% in the 4th quarter.
+Gotham Asset Management LLC now owns 439,274 shares of the company’s stock worth $6,659,000 after acquiring an additional 358,885 shares during the last quarter.
+Finally, Scoggin Management LP bought a new stake in Tenet Healthcare in the 3rd quarter worth approximately $657,000.

-ILLEGAL ACTIVITY NOTICE: This report was first posted by Macon Daily and is the property of of Macon Daily.
-If you are reading this report on another domain, it was stolen and republished in violation of international copyright law.
-The original version of this report can be read at https://macondaily.com/2018/04/03/tenet-healthcare-thc-downgraded-by-valuengine-to-hold.html.
+ILLEGAL ACTIVITY WARNING: This piece of content was posted by Macon Daily and is owned by of Macon Daily.
+If you are reading this piece of content on another site, it was illegally stolen and republished in violation of United States & international copyright and trademark laws.
+The legal version of this piece of content can be read at https://macondaily.com/2018/04/10/tenet-healthcare-thc-downgraded-by-valuengine-to-hold-updated.html.

 About Tenet Healthcare